markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

 show that once the amount of neurons in layer 2 exceeded 10 that the training cost rises.
 Especially, a combination of neurons close to 20 resulted in a network failure.

 ## That's it?
-You can plot better that this.
+You can plot better than this.

 Really?
 Maybe.
 What if let the plot automatically rotate along its axis?